scc-digitalhub/docs/user/docs/scenarios/etl/streamlit.md

 # Visualize data with Streamlit

-We can take this one step further and visualize our data in a graph.
-We will make use of [Streamlit](https://streamlit.io/), a library to create web apps and visualize data by writing simple scripts.
+We can take this one step further and visualize our data in a graph using [Streamlit](https://streamlit.io/), a library to create web apps and visualize data by writing simple scripts.
+Let's get familiar with it.

 ## Setup